 The BSET Control and Instrumentation Engineering Technology program will produce graduates who:

-- Have an aptitude for engineering applications and are immediately productive in the workplace upon graduation; and
+- Have an aptitude for engineering applications and are immediately productive in the workplace upon graduation;

 - Are committed to professional development and lifelong learning.

-The program's student learning
+The program's student learning outcomes state that:

-- Graduates will have an appropriate mastery of the knowledge in electronics, computer technology, data communication, instrumentation a nd control systems.
+- Graduates will have an appropriate mastery of the knowledge in electronics, computer technology, data communication, instrumentation, and control systems.

 - Graduates will be able to apply mathematics as the tool and the concepts of chemistry, physics, and electricity for problem formulation and solutions.